rht-labs/labs-ci-cd/README.md

 The goal of this repository is to:

- 1. bootstrap Labs residencies will all the tools necessary for a comprehensive, OpenShift native CI/CD pipeline
+ 1. Bootstrap Labs residencies will all the tools necessary for a comprehensive, OpenShift native CI/CD pipeline
- 2. serve as a reference implementation of the [openshift-applier](https://github.com/redhat-cop/openshift-applier/tree/master/roles/openshift-applier) model for Infrastructure-as-Code (IaC)
+ 2. Serve as a reference implementation of the [openshift-applier](https://github.com/redhat-cop/openshift-applier/tree/master/roles/openshift-applier) model for Infrastructure-as-Code (IaC)

 A few additional guiding principles: